Fulfillment Operations 6 min read

 January 14, 2021 by Rashi Sood - 6 min read

-Fulfillment is the process of preparing, packing, shipping, and delivering the customer’s order.
+Fulfillment is the process of preparing, packing, shipping, and delivering a customer’s order.
 While bigger businesses handle their fulfillment process themselves, several eCommerce sellers and smaller businesses outsource their order fulfillment process to 3PL service providers.

 What Is Fulfillment?